Time for the Fair!

 Eating contests featuring everything from watermelon to corn on the cob, to milk drinking are happening evenings in the show barn.
 A complete schedule can be found in the fair catalog available at local banks or on schedule cards which can also be picked up at the banks.

-Entertaining activities include bull riding on Tuesday evening at 7:30 p.m. following the sheep dog demonstration taking place that same day at 4:30 p.m.
+Entertaining activities include a sheep dog demonstration taking place Tuesday at 4:30 p.m.
 Wednesday has the ever-popular Figure 8 Demolition Derby at 7 p.m. while Tuff Truck and Car is Thursday at 7 p.m.
 Tractors and 4-wheel drives pull on Friday evening at 6:30.
+The Brandy Stills Band will perform on Wednesday evening at 7:30 p.m. on the stage.
 For those who prefer a little quieter “pull” the horses will pull on Thursday at 6:30 p.m. follow that event with some magic in the show barn brought by Michael T at 7:30 p.m.
 Michael T will then play host to the return of “Cow Chip Bingo.”
 Stop at the Jefferson County Parks and Rec booth on the midway throughout the week to purchase a “deed” for the bingo.